New Story with a short timeline! This is Side Quest, a story for Camp NanoWrimo July 2017.

 Then she had to go down the mountain to the Elder Hoanian, who himself as getting on in years, armed with a tiny miniature clock Raizel’s oldest brother still had home had carved up.
 Elder Hoanian had, after being encouraged by a bone carving by Raizel and an hour sweeping the porch and walk in front of the Hoanian estate, been convinced that, yes, Raizel’s father’s father and his father were both too old for work, and were both still alive (the second being the harder argument in the case of Raizel’s great-grandfather).

-Once all that was done, her parents had signed for the minor children and themselves, and her brother’s apprentice had signed for him, Raizel had to go down the mountain and up again, to the town that sat on what they called Little Hill, and convince the mayor there to sign an affidavit saying that everything in her papers was indeed correct, that the town had received its fair toll from the family, and that the number of people matched up with the town’s records.
+Once all that was done, her parents had signed for the minor children and themselves, and her brother’s master had signed for him, Raizel had to go down the mountain and up again, to the town that sat on what they called Little Hill, and convince the mayor there to sign an affidavit saying that everything in her papers was indeed correct, that the town had received its fair toll from the family, and that the number of people matched up with the town’s records.

 This was made slightly more difficult because the Mayor had worked with Raizel’s maternal grandmother on several projects, and had a number of her embroidery projects around her house, and so considered the old woman still perfectly capable of doing piece-work.